 - Calling someone the n-word, f-word, or r-word in person, in writing, on social media, on whiteboards, etc.

-Bias-related acts that are also covered by the University’s Student Conduct Code or Discrimination and Sexual Harassment Policy (e.g. bias-motivated vandalism, harassment, assault, etc.) will be subject to the processes and accountability through these policies.
+Bias-related acts that are also covered by the University’s Student Conduct Code or Discrimination and Non-Title IX Sexual Misconduct Policy and Sexual Harassment Policy (e.g. bias-motivated vandalism, harassment, assault, etc.) will be subject to the processes and accountability through these policies.

 Bias, that does not violate a University policy will generally be addressed through educational interventions.